fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 takes proper medications on time and attends regular follow-up appointments.
 At the same time, help the patient adopt a positive life style, such as maintaining a regular schedule, eating a balanced diet, getting moderate amount of exercise, etc.
-The companion can choose to help the patient based on the recovery progress.
+The companion can choose how to help the patient based on the recovery progress.
 If the patient can take the initiative, then this is the best scenario.
 The more common situation is that the patient still lacks energy and motivation, then it is time for the companion to step into a more controlling role and